halimus/etf/readme.md

 ## Installation:
-The application is developed with Laravel Framework 5.4.
-So maybe you need to have  the requirement in your machine or server before install this application. for more informations abour the requirement, please check in Laravel documention.<br>
+This application is developed with Laravel Framework 5.4.<br>
+So, maybe you need to have the requirement in your computer before install this application.<br>
+For more informations about the requirement, please check in Laravel documention.<br>